appsquickly/typhoon-example/README.md

 * Returns weather reports from a remote cloud service
 * Caches weather reports locally
-* Stores the cities that the user is interested in receiving reports for.
+* Stores (creates, reads, updates deletes) the cities that the user is interested in receiving reports for.
 * Can use metric or old-style units.

 ### The Assembly